Application history of 3D scanning: solving various tasks in real production facilities

 The method of using 3D scanning in the creation of works of art, which Ivan Kozitsyn teaches his students, will become clear on the example of one student’s work.
 Her goal was to create a traditional decorative and applied art object, but using a 3D scanner and a CNC milling machine.
 The work was supposed to show how much easier and more flexible the creative process becomes with them.

 At the first stage, the student manually molded a flat model out of plasticine.
 The main requirement for it was to form a prototype without axes of symmetry.
 This prototype was then scanned with a RangeVision 3D scanner, and the built-in program stitched individual scans into a single point model, followed by translation into a triangulated one.
-At the same time, the hand-molded defects were intentionally left behind to make the product look natural.
+At the same time, the defects of hand molding were intentionally left to make the product look natural.

 At the next stage of the work, the students chose the optimal compositional solution, using the well-known Osborne questionnaire to activate their creative search.
-They asked questions like "What can be changed, reduced or reflected in the object?" and they went over the possible options.
-The visualization program was used ZBrush, which allows you to change the model in real time.
+They asked questions like "What can be changed, reduced or reflected in the object?" and we went over the possible options.
+The ZBrush program was used for visualization, which allows you to change the model in real time.
 This significantly accelerated the search for the best artistic solution, because students did not have to sculpt a new protomodel manually every time or vary it solely in their imagination.

 As a result, the optimal composition of the object was found in the shortest possible time.
 A CNC milling machine has cut a model out of plaster.
 At the same time, manual processing became the last stage of the work anyway — the process is automated, however, a small human involvement is almost always necessary.
-For the final processing, the electroplating method was used: the gypsum part was coated with a thin layer of metal.
+The electroplating method was used for the final treatment: the gypsum part was coated with a thin layer of metal.
 The metal replica was then gilded.
-The finished product was named the "Scythian-style gold breastplate".
+The finished product was named the "Scythian-style gold breastplate."

 The work of the Academy’s students shows that translating a prototype into a 3D model and refining it in a virtual format is much faster and easier than making various versions manually using only imagination.
 At the same time, the role of the artist’s creativity is not lost — the technique only takes on routine tasks.